Community Climate Fund Success Stories

 Amount awarded: £878

-The introduction of a 5 capacity bicycle rack within the church grounds promotes sustainable mobility for both church visitors and the wider public.
-This action supports a reduction in GHG emissions, local air pollution and congestion.
+Installing a 5 capacity bicycle rack within the church grounds promotes sustainable mobility for both church visitors and the wider public.
+This action contributes towards a reduction in GHG emissions, air pollution and congestion locally, not to mention how it also help to encourage active lifestyles.

 Chanctonbury Leisure Centre